Panhala Fort: Teen Darwaza

 The Teen Darwaza was one of the three double gateways of the fort - the others being the Char Darwaja and Wagh Darwaja.
 The Char Darwaza was destroyed when during the British siege.
 The Teen Darwaja gate which is the main entrance to the fort is located north of the Andhar Bavai on the West side of the fort.
 It is a double gate with a court in between that has arcades.
 The outer gate has an ornate chamber on top with decorated eaves.
-The inner gate from the court is highly decorated with the lintel having finely carved motifs, including one of Ganesh.
+The inner gate from the court is highly decorated with the lintel having finely carved motifs, including one of Ganesha.
 The latter has been placed by the Marathas during their occupation of the fort.
 There are three Persian inscriptions—one on top and one each on either side.
 All three declare that the gate "was built in the reign of Ibrahim Adil Shah I by Malik Daud Aki son of Minister Ahmed" in 954 AH (1534 CE).

 Wagh Darwaza

 This was another entrance to the fort.
 It was designed to elude invaders such that they would get trapped into a small courtyard and could then be easily neutralized.
-It has an elaborate Ganesh motif at the entrance.
+It has an elaborate Ganesha motif at the entrance.